EmergentSystemLabStudent/Dataset_of_SpCoMapping/README.md

   * `/room*/Xtx.csv` : The X coordinate which the robot obtained image feature
   * `/room*/Xty.csv` : The Y coordinate which the robot obtained image feature

-* `/rosbag` :  The rosbag files.
-the rosbag files run on the ROS-indigo, Ubuntu 14.04.

 ### Install
 `git clone https://github.com/EmergentSystemLabStudent/Dataset_of_SpCoMapping.git`